nick-aschenbach/nick-aschenbach.github.io/source/_posts/2015-02-21-a-small-dsl-rack-app.markdown

 date: 2015-02-21 22:03:36 -0800
 comments: true
 categories: rack dsl
+description: Building a small DSL like sinatra on top of rack
+keywords: ruby rack dsl web
 ---

 In this post, I write a small domain specific language to handle HTTP requests (inspired by